|

 Mobile Apps

 J.P.
-Morgan Investing offers a mobile app with mostly the same features as its website, including the same trade ticket and charting.
-It also includes various personal financial tools from Chase Bank.
-Mobile check deposit is an added convenience.
+Morgan Investing does offer a mobile platform.
+It includes many of the same tools found on the website, such as the same order ticket and charting.
+It also includes strong personal finance features through Chase Bank, an affiliated company.
+Mobile check deposit is included for extra convenience.

 - Advanced option tools